PolarRobotics/PR-Docs/docs/source/codebase/drive/drive-h.md

     | SMALL_12V_SLOW_PCT        | 0.05f    |
     | BRAKE_BUTTON_PCT          | 0        |
 - Next, an array containing the BNS values for each motor type is created.
-- Finally, the Drive class is created, featuring relevant variable declarations and function prototypes.
+- Finally, this file creates the Drive class, featuring relevant variable declarations and function prototypes.
 More information about these functions can be found in the documentation for Drive.cpp.
 ## Included Headers
 - `Arduino.h`
 - `Robot/MotorControl.h`